Vinnovera/estrad/README.md

 It allows you to keep all of a modules code together.
 To more easily find all the relevant code and to keep the code more structured.

 ## Install
-To install this Estrad´s dependencies open a termial window and type:
+To install Estrad´s dependencies, open a termial window and type:

 	npm install

+Estrad also uses [Gulp][0], to install it run the command:

+	npm install gulp -g

 ## Build and start server
 To build your project and to start a node server to view it you can simply type:

 	gulp

-[Gulp][0] will build any CSS and JS files and start a server at port `8080`.
+Gulp will build any CSS and JS files and start a server at port `8080`.
 Gulp will then continuisly listen for file changes and new files to rebuild the scripts.

 ## Write a module
 First you need a page, see `index.html` as an example.
 It looks like this: